-A property management system (PMS) is one of your greatest assets.
-Good PMS software streamlines your everyday hotel operations, increases efficiency and ultimately profitability.
-On the other hand, a second-hand PMS can make your life miserable, from the front desk and reservations to housekeeping and maintenance management.
+As a hotelier, a property management system (PMS) is one of your greatest assets.
+Good PMS software streamlines your everyday hotel workflows, increases efficiency and, ultimately, profitability.
+On the other hand, a second-hand PMS can make your life very difficult, from handling reservations and front desk operations to housekeeping and maintenance management.

-This article breaks down the core functionalities to look for in software solutions and the advantages they will bring to your hospitality business.
+This article breaks down the core functionalities to look for in software, the advantages they will bring to your hospitality business, and top solutions.
 But first: what is a hotel PMS exactly?

-A Property Management System (PMS) is software used in hospitality to control, organize, and execute operations and day-to-day tasks at a hotel, hostel, B&B, inn, or vacation rental properties.
+A Property Management System (PMS) is software used in hospitality to control, organize, and execute operations and day-to-day activities of a hotel, hostel, B&B, inn, or vacation rental property.

-Think of a PMS as back-office software used by hospitality staff to perform day-to-day operations such as managing reservations, check-ins/checkouts, guest communication, housekeeping, availability, pricing, channel connections, reporting and analytics, and much more.
-Compared to real estate, most PMSs in the hotel business are cloud-based that go beyond to offer tools that streamline and automate tasks.
+Think of a PMS system as back-office software used by hospitality staff to perform daily operations such as managing reservations, check-ins/checkouts, guest services pre and post-stay, housekeeping, availability, pricing, channel connections, reporting and analytics, and much more.
+Compared to real estate, most PMS technology providers in the hotel business are cloud-based that go beyond to offer tools that streamline and automate tasks.

 1. Control Dashboard